 How To Look Beyond The Monthly Mortgage Payment

-So given the “how much house can I afford” rule of thumb, you now know that you can afford a monthly mortgage payment of $950.
+Given the “how much house can I afford” rule of thumb, you now know that you can afford a monthly mortgage payment of $970.
 But that’s only so helpful.
-You’re still probably wondering, how much house can I afford?
+You’re still probably wondering how much house you can afford?

 Well, the answer depends on how much money you’ve saved.
 When you buy a house, you’re going to need money upfront for closing costs and a down payment.